 Any trucked or hauled pollutants or wastewater, unless discharged to the WWTP in accordance with all provisions and restrictions set forth by the Director, including restrictions on time and place of discharge.

 Wastes containing asbestos at levels capable of causing WWTP effluent concentrations to exceed 7 million fibers per liter (for fiber lengths > 10 microns) or causing wastewater treatment plant sludge concentrations to exceed 1% (wet weight).
 Wastes containing fiber lengths <10 microns shall be reviewed and approved by the Director before drain disposal.

 u.
 Ethidium Bromide

 Because ethidum bromide is a powerful mutagen, the campus does not allow sewer disposal of any waste containing ethidium bromide at concentrations greater than 0.01 mg/l.
 Solutions of ethidium bromide exceeding this limit should either be treated as part of the experimental protocol or picked up by EH&S for disposal.
 Contact EH&S at 752-1493 for additional information.

 v.
 Electrical Conductivity

 The campus wastewater treatment plant is currently in violation of a new permit limit that requires the treated wastewater to have an electrical conductivity (EC) of less than 900 umhos/cm.
 Any discharges that contribute to violations of this permit limit are not allowed.
 Wastes with an EC of less than 900 umhos/cm are suitable for disposal.
-Wastes that exceed 900 umhos/cm are not allowed, except as approved by the Manager.
-New water softeners, dealkalizers, and any other devices that require salts for regeneration and discharge waste brine are not allowed without the specific written approval of the Manager.
+Wastes that exceed 900 umhos/cm are not allowed, except as approved by the Director.
+New water softeners, dealkalizers, and any other devices that require salts for regeneration and discharge waste brine are not allowed without the specific written approval of the Director.

 2. Prohibition Against Dilution